 Marc Schwartz

 M. S .: In fact, there is not project at this point!
-The project was defended by the Monnaie de Paris a few years ago, echoing a question that arises in many countries, because the smallest denomination, the 5 euro note, is often the unloved one.
+The project was defended by the Monnaie de Paris a few years ago, echoing a question that arises in many countries, because the smallest denominationEach individual value in a series of banknotes or coins.
+More, the 5 euro note, is often the unloved one.
 The decision whether or not to produce this coin will depend on the European Central Bank and the European Council.
 On the other hand, at the Monnaie de Paris, among the 7,000 tons of metal that we buy each year on the markets to transform them into coins, medals and decorations, we issue collector coins of 5, 10, 20 and 100 euros.
 We even go up to 5,000 euros, with pure gold coins that weigh a kilo… and of which I can assure you that they are far more solid reserves of value than bitcoin!